 Health organizations must complete National Practitioner Data Bank or NPDB credentialing to maintain compliance with federal regulations.
 This confidential clearinghouse primarily aims to safeguard public interest and healthcare quality while reducing fraud and abuse.
 This process can become quite arduous, especially for large organizations querying multiple health practitioners, entities, and suppliers.

 Additionally, this type of credentialing is just one step of the larger credentialing process for healthcare providers, and if left incomplete, it can lead to several downstream issues.
-Therefore, understanding NPDB credentialing is essential for any health organization.
+Therefore, understanding NPDB credentialing and having healthcare credentialing software are essential for any health organization.

 What Is NPDB Credentialing?